The Rise of Jennie Cushing: Plot

-As described in a film magazine, when the police authorities learn of the type of people Jennie Cushing (Ferguson) lives with, they send her to a reformatory.
+As described in a film magazine, when the police authorities learn of the type of people Jennie Cushing lives with, they send her to a reformatory.
 Shortly before the end of her term she becomes the hired girl of the Doane's.
-From there she goes to the city and becomes the maid to the wealthy Edith Gerrard (Delatore).
-When Donelson Meigs (Dexter), a famous artist, is painting Miss Gerrard's picture, he falls in love with the maid, who accompanies her mistress to each sitting.
+From there she goes to the city and becomes the maid to the wealthy Edith Gerrard.
+When Donelson Meigs, a famous artist, is painting Miss Gerrard's picture, he falls in love with the maid, who accompanies her mistress to each sitting.
 He persuades Jennie to pose for him and finally tells her of his love.
 Jennie realizes the difference in their social positions and, although she now lives with him, she will not become his wife.
 After Jennie discovers that Donelson has learned of her having been in a reformatory, she leaves him and goes to America, where she starts a home for young children of the slums.
 After a two-year search Donelson finds her and professes his love.